seqan/seqan/manual/source/Tutorial/Iterators.rst

 .. includefrags:: core/demos/tutorial/iterators/sequence_iterator_demo.cpp
    :fragment: iterators

-Instead of comparing the two iterators ``it`` and ``itEnd``, we could also use the function :dox:`RootedIteratorConcept#atEnd atEnd` to check whether we reached the end of the container.
+Instead of comparing the two iterators ``it`` and ``itEnd``, we could also use the function :dox:`RootedIteratorConcept#atEnd` to check whether we reached the end of the container.

 .. includefrags:: core/demos/tutorial/iterators/sequence_iterator_demo.cpp
    :fragment: standard-iterators

 Next we will use :dox:`RootedIteratorConcept Rooted Iterators`.
-Since :dox:`RootedIteratorConcept Rooted Iterators` know their container, the functions :dox:`RootedRandomAccessIteratorConcept#goBegin goBegin` and :dox:`RootedIteratorConcept#atEnd atEnd` do not need to get the container as an argument.
+Since :dox:`RootedIteratorConcept Rooted Iterators` know their container, the functions :dox:`RootedRandomAccessIteratorConcept#goBegin` and :dox:`RootedIteratorConcept#atEnd` do not need to get the container as an argument.
 The following example prints for each element of the :dox:`Dna5String Dna5 String` ``genome`` its complement:

 .. includefrags:: core/demos/tutorial/iterators/sequence_iterator_demo.cpp
    :fragment: rooted-iterators

-Some iterators support iteration in reverse order with :dox:`BidirectionalIteratorConcept#goPrevious goPrevious` as you can see in the next example.
+Some iterators support iteration in reverse order with :dox:`BidirectionalIteratorConcept#goPrevious` as you can see in the next example.
-Note that :dox:`BidirectionalIteratorConcept#goPrevious goPrevious` is called before the value of ``it2`` is accessed.
+Note that :dox:`BidirectionalIteratorConcept#goPrevious` is called before the value of ``it2`` is accessed.
 Remember that the end position of a container is always the position behind the last item in the container.

 .. includefrags:: core/demos/tutorial/iterators/sequence_iterator_demo.cpp
    :fragment: iterator-reverse

-:dox:`RandomAccessContainerConcept#assignValue assignValue` can be used to change the value of an iterator.
+:dox:`RandomAccessContainerConcept#assignValue` can be used to change the value of an iterator.

 .. includefrags:: core/demos/tutorial/iterators/sequence_iterator_demo.cpp
    :fragment: assign-value